FreyMo/Semantity/README.md

 Next steps:
 * Handle Serialization better
-* Provide metric and imperial type safety
+* Provide metric and imperial semantic

 If you have any suggestions or requests regarding **Semantity** feel free to [contact me](mailto:moritz.freyburger@gmx.de).